tfausak/purescript-batteries/README.md

 A PureScript prelude with more features.

 PureScript is a powerful language with a granular package ecosystem.
-It can take tens of lines of imports do accomplish trivial tasks.
+It can take tens of lines of imports to accomplish trivial tasks.
 Batteries makes things better by giving you more functionality from a single import.

 To get started, add Batteries as a dependency to your `bower.json`: